glenrobertson/glenrobertson.github.com/_posts/2013-01-13-how-to-host-a-blog-for-free-using-github-pages-and-jekyll.md

 At this point, you should be able to see your site at: http://USERNAME.github.com

 ### Add basic site layout
 Github Pages uses a static site generator called [Jekyll](http://jekyllrb.com/).
 Using Jekyll's features, layouts can be used to avoid repeating HTML, and write blog posts in Markdown (which Jekyll converts to HTML).
 When the codebase contains a Jekyll configuration and is pushed to Github, Github will run Jekyll over the codebase and generate a directory of static files to host.
+Files and directories that begin with an underscore will be processed by Jekyll, all other files will be hosted as regular static files.

 Create the following directory structure in your repository:

-    config.yml
+    _config.yml
     _layouts/
         default.html
         page.html
     _posts/
-        2013-01-13-first-post.html
+        2013-01-13-first-post.md
     css/
         screen.css
     index.html

-`_layouts/` contains files with HTML code that you want to reuse across your pages and blog posts.
-`_posts/` contains files of your blog posts in Markdown.
-`css/` is a directory to serve static files.
-`index.html` is the root file of your site.
-`config.yml` is the Jekyll configuration.

-#### Configuration
-Add the following content to `_config.yml`:

-    markdown: rdiscount
-    pygments: true

-It tells Jekyll to use rdiscount as the Markdown converter, and to use pygments for syntax highlighting.

 #### Layouts
 The `_layouts` directory is a Jekyll convention.
 Any files in here contain HTML that you want to reuse across your pages.